billpcs/anagram-solver/README.md

 $ sbt run

-(run AnagramGUI)

-English some wrong encoding, so it works only in Linux.
+English has some wrong encoding, so it works only in Linux.
 You can download any English Dictionary in txt format and replace the existing.